MetOs-UiO/eScience2024/docs/git_integration/git_jlab.rst

 -------------

 You can also use git within the command line.
 To do that, Open a terminal through the **Launcher**.
-That will open the terminal at your current directorly.
+That will open the terminal at your current directory.
-To see the aboslute path of where are you at use ``pwd``.
+To see the absolute path of where are you at use ``pwd``.
 Now, we will clone a repository that we use for the course (assuming you made a fork of it).

 .. code-block:: bash